CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Open  SD Connect Dowloader client** (link available on the Desktop)

 * insert your **CSC credentials** (username and password.
-Note: we disable the copy paste options for security reasons,thus you need to type in your passorowd)
+Note: we disabled the copy/paste options for security reasons, thus you need to type in your passoword)

 * **select your CSC project**